Bernard Cohn (politician)

-Bernard Cohn (November 7, 1835 – November 1, 1889) was a wool buyer and a capitalist in 19th-century Los Angeles, California, as well as a member of the Los Angeles Common Council, that city's legislative body.
+Bernard Cohn (November 7, 1835 – November 1, 1889) was a wool buyer and capitalist in 19th-century Los Angeles, California, as well as a member of the Los Angeles Common Council, that city's legislative body.
 It was Cohn who provided former California Governor Pio Pico a sum of money in exchange for all of Pico's property, which eventually led to Pico's spending the rest of his days in poverty.
 He was also known for maintaining two families, one Jewish and one Catholic, at opposite ends of the town.

 Personal

 First family

 Cohn, who had a brother, Kaspar and a sister, Mrs. Simon Cohn, was born November 7, 1835, in Prussia and settled in Los Angeles in 1857.
 He was married to Hulda Myer in Los Angeles in 1858, and they had three children, Julius Bernard, Carrie Cahen and Kaspar Cohn.
 His wife died of apoplexy in June 1885.